PierreAdam/play-datatables/README.md

 List of the current data providers :

-- [play-ebean-datatables](https://github.com/PierreAdam/play-ebean-datatables) - Directly query your database from DataTables
+- [play-ebean-datatables](https://github.com/PierreAdam/play-ebean-datatables) Directly query your database from DataTables
+- [play-httpquery-datatables](https://github.com/PierreAdam/play-httpquery-datatables) Allow you to use an API as a source for DataTables

 *****